WATER. REST. SHADE.

 - Monitor workers for signs of illness.

-- COVID-19 Guidance on the Use of Cloth Face Coverings while Working Outdoors in Hot and Humid Conditions.
+- COVID-19 Guidance on the Use of Cloth Face Coverings while Working Outdoors or Indoors in Hot and Humid Conditions.
 OSHA, (September 2020).

 OSHA's Occupational Exposure to Heat page explains what employers can do to keep workers safe and what workers need to know - including factors for heat illness, adapting to working in indoor and outdoor heat, protecting workers, recognizing symptoms, and first aid training.
 The page also includes resources for specific industries and OSHA workplace standards.
 Also look for heat illness educational and training materials on our Publications page.